 The OCT scans were obtained using SD-OCT (Spectral Domain, Heidelberg Engineering, Heidelberg, Germany) at 1 and 4 months of follow-up.

 OCT characteristics were measured by a single experienced ophthalmologist.
 CST (μm) was calculated as the thickness of the central 1mm circle in the ETDRS Grid.
 CAT (μm) was calculated as the mean value of the 9 scans of the 3x3 grid, values were extrapolated by automatic segmentation between the retinal pigmented epithelium (RPE) and the inner limiting membrane (ILM).
 CV (mm3) was calculated as the mean cube volume in the 3x3 Grid area between the RPE and the ILM.
-SND, ICS, DRIL, subfoveal hyperreflective foci (SHF), HF, EZ/ELM alteration, and VMT were highlighted as binomial variables (present/absent).
-The ICS dimensions were measured using the caliber tool provided with the OCT software.
+SND, ICS, DRIL, EZ/ELM alteration, and VMT were highlighted as binomial variables (present/absent).
+Subfoveal hyperreflective foci (SHF) and HF were considered as present when they were more than 30 in number.
+[21] The ICS dimensions were measured using the caliber tool provided with the OCT software.
 Large cysts were defined by the longest diameter being >200 microns.
 Cyst diameter was evaluated in the whole 3 x 3 scan previously employed for the CAT and CV.
 DRIL was considered present when the boundaries of the layers between the ganglion cells layer and the internal plexiform layer could not be defined.
 Moreover, DRIL was considered present if consistently found in the foveal scan and in the 3 scans above and below.
 SHFs, defined as small spots (<30 microns) with reflectivity similar to the nerve fiber layer and no back shadowing, were evaluated in a similar fashion to DRIL in the same 7 OCT scans.
 SHFs were considered present if located in the 1 mm area of the ETDRS Grid.
 EZ/ELM alteration was considered present if, in the central scan, we observed an interruption of any dimension of the external layers.
 VMT was considered present if the central scan showed any distortion relatable to the traction determined by the posterior hyaloid.

 We considered as the main end-point visual acuity improvement at 1 month of at least 5 ETDRS letters.
 Secondary outcomes were the reduction of macular edema evaluated through CST, CAT, and CV parameters, and the changes in the binomial parameters (SND, ICS, DRIL, SHF, HF, EZ/ELM alteration and VMT) at 1 and 4 months of follow-up.
 Moreover, we classified the DME, according to the ESASO (European School for Advanced Studies in Ophthalmology) classification.
 Patients were stratified into early, advanced, severe, and atrophic maculopathy based on the presence or the staging of retinal thickness, cysts, EZ interruption, and DRIL.
 [21]